Collection classes used to retrieve and store data

 Is a generic collection so provide type safety

-When try to access to the non-existing key, null will return
+When try to access to the non-existing key, null

-When try to access to the non-existing key, ‘KeyNotFoundException’ will return
+When try to access to the non-existing key, ‘KeyNotFoundException’

 (Refer Code 1.1)